 To see how people who made history lived, visit nearby Hyde Park’s national historic sites: Franklin D. Roosevelt Home, Top Cottage, Eleanor Roosevelt’s Val-Kill, and the magnificent Vanderbilt Mansion.
 Walk the scenic grounds and stop to smell the roses in lovely gardens.
 Admission is free for kids through age 15.

 Of course, with so much to see and do, you may want to stay longer.
-Local hotels include the kid-friendly Hampton Inn & Suites Poughkeepsie, offering family packages and amenities like a pool and free breakfast.
+Local hotels include the kid-friendly Hampton Inn & Suites Poughkeepsie, offering amenities like a pool and free breakfast.
 Shared ride services serve the area, and taxis wait at the station for arriving trains.

 Celebrate Autumn in Sleepy Hollow